mhowlett/n3similarity/README.md

 ### Getting it running:

-No tagger models have been included in this repository.
+No POS tagger models have been included in this repository.
 To get a suitable model in the location expected by n3similarity, download the Stanford POS tagger distribution [english only, version 3.6] to /data/taggers and unzip it.
 This is available from: